lightblue-platform/lightblue-java-generator/README.md

 # lightblue-java-generator
-Experimenting with generating lightblue metadata from java classes and vice versa
+Experimenting with generating lightblue metadata from java classes and vice versa.